MENU

 These abilities are considered missed if the player did not acknowledge the ability in any way at the point that it required choices or had a visible in-game effect.

-If the ability includes the word “may,” assume the player chose not to perform it.
 Otherwise, put the ability on the stack unless you think it would be too disruptive — don’t add it to the stack if significant decisions have been made based on the effect not happening!

 Unlike other illegal actions (which must be pointed out), players may choose whether or not to point out their opponent's missed triggers.